siunam321/CTF-Writeups/NahamCon-CTF-2022/Warmups/README.md

-This warmups category is designed for begineer!!
+This warmups category is designed for begineers!!